Skip to main content

 The Stress Axis and Its Cognitive Toll

 The discussion of hormonal influence on cognition is incomplete without addressing the profound impact of stress.
-Your body’s primary stress response is governed by the hypothalamic-pituitary-adrenal (HPA) axis, a complex feedback loop that culminates in the release of from your adrenal glands.
+Your body’s primary stress response is governed by the hypothalamic-pituitary-adrenal (HPA) axis, a complex feedback loop that culminates in the release of cortisol from your adrenal glands.

 In short bursts, cortisol is vital; it sharpens focus and mobilizes energy to deal with an immediate threat.
 However, in our modern world, many of us experience chronic stress, leading to persistently elevated cortisol levels.
 This chronic exposure can be detrimental to the brain.